danch12/GA_Capstone/README.md

 The main takeaways from the EDA were -
 1) We should focus on lower grade loans as they seem the most volatile
-2) Income does not have as big of an impact on loans being paid as one may believe 3)There does not seem like any linear seperation between the two classes so linear models may perform badly 4)PCA seems like a good tool to use in this project as many independent variables are correlated [Put in bar graphs here]
+2) Income does not have as big of an impact on loans being paid as one may believe
+3) There does not seem like any linear seperation between the two classes so linear models may perform badly
+4) PCA seems like a good tool to use in this project as many independent variables are correlated

+[Put in graphs here]